yo2man0929/flentd-demo/2-concat/README.md

 ## Introduction

-This example addresses the problem that fluentd driver will break multi-line logs into individual events. `concat` filter plug-in is used to concatenate log lines back into a single multi-line event.
-The following snippet shows the configuration.
+This example addresses the problem that fluentd driver will break multi-line logs into individual events.

+`fluent-plugin-concat` plug-in is used to concatenate log lines back into a single multi-line event.
+The following snippet shows the content of `fluentd.confg`.
 This example finds a certain pattern `multiline_start_regexp` in the `log` field of each event, and determines the starting line of each multi-line log. `stream_identity_key` is used to separate log from different container to prevent interference. `flush_interval` tells the plug-in to end a multi-line log if there's no more log lines received in 5 seconds.

 ```xml
 <source>